Mystery 4 (Partially Solved – see below)

 “Albert Shattuck, a long time Texas Company Oil Scout, lived in Shawnee, Oklahoma between 1937 and 1939.
 During this time he took flying lessons at the Regan Flying School at the original Shawnee Municipal Airport.
 Regan purchased the Curtiss-Wright Flying Service in 1930, operating it until 1942

 Shattuck is photographed beside and then piloting a Curtiss-Wright CW-1 Junior with a Texaco logo on the forward section of the tail.
-The Tail Number is not discernible in our photo which makes it difficult to trace.
-A long-time employee of the Texas Pipeline Co. does not think it was used for pipeline patrol and we do not think Shattuck used it in his work as an Oil Scout.
-It may have been part of the stable of aircraft in the Texas Aviation Division (1928-1938).”
+The Tail Number is not discernible in our photo, which makes it difficult to trace.
+A long-time employee of the Texas Pipeline Co. does not think it was used for pipeline patrol, and we do not believe Shattuck used it in his work as an Oil Scout.
+It may have been part of the aircraft stable in the Texas Aviation Division (1928-1938).”

-We are seeking any information about this particular CW-1.
-Contact Jim Bradshaw, at firstname.lastname@example.org or this website if you can help.
+We would like to know if you have any information about this particular CW-1.
+Contact Jim Bradshaw at firstname.lastname@example.org or this website if you can help.